c13inb/c13inb.github.io/_posts/2018-11-16-BCL_introduction.md

 ## Wiki MRI-lab
 A [wiki](https://en.wikipedia.org/wiki/Wiki) is a website on which users collaboratively modify content and structure directly from the web browser.
 Thus, our MRI-Wiki aim is to maintain updated content for the cluster usage, MRI analysis and other computational tools of interest.
-This wiki is made and updated by all the members of the MRIlab and for all of us.
+This wiki is made and updated by all the members of the MRI-lab and for all of us.

 ## External tutorials and interesting links